Looking for a book club or a reading group? Find out about shared reading!

 Leicestershire Shared Reading (LSR)is a voluntary organisation, set up in 2016, to work in partnership with Leicestershire County Council's library service to support a thriving network of ‘Make Friends, with a Book’ shared reading groups.
 The groups, led by volunteer Reader Leaders, meet weekly either via Zoom or in person at public libraries around Leicestershire and are open to anyone to drop in and sit for a while, listening to stories and poems being read aloud.
 Find out more about what happens in a group by clicking here.

-Some of the Wigston Library group members.
-Photo by Bill Newsinger
+Some of the Glenfield Library group members

 New Group at Blaby Library